Transmission Repair Service & Fluid Flush

 The Transmission Service Experts You Can Count On

 The expert technicians at each of the BRAKEmax Tire & Service Centers locations have the knowledge, experience, and state-of-the-art tools to perform the transmission service your vehicle may need.

 If you are looking for a transmission shop, schedule your appointment online now at our location nearest you.
 We are proud to meet all of the auto service needs of Tucson-area drivers.

 We want to help make your next auto service appointment even more affordable.
 Make sure to check out our coupons page for the latest service specials and deals to help save you money on a transmission flush or other services and repairs your vehicle may need.

 How Does a Transmission Work?

-If you ever wanted to know a transmission works, view the video below.
+If you have ever wanted to know how a transmission works, view the video below.

 Frequently Asked Questions

 CVT stands for Continually Variable Transmission – these advanced transmissions allow for extremely smooth gear shifts and improved fuel economy over the traditional transmission technology.
 The most important thing to remember about having a CVT-equipped vehicle is that the transmission takes different fluid than your standard automatic transmission.

 No!
 More and more, transmission fluid is becoming vehicle-specific.
 Between CVT, Mopar, ATF+4, Mercon V and others, there is a specific fluid recommended for your vehicle.
 Check your owner’s manual or with any of our friendly neighborhood locations to determine the appropriate fluid for your vehicle.